rajudin-ali/Sales-Performance-Dashboard/README.md

 ## 📈 Key KPIs

-Total Sales – overall revenue performance

-Total Profit & Profit Margin – financial health and efficiency

-Sales by Region – performance comparison across geographic areas
+Total Revenue – Sum of all Total Sales.

+Average Order Value (AOV) – Total Revenue ÷ Total Orders.

+Total Quantity Sold – Sum of Quantity across all orders.

-Sales by Product Category & Sub-Category – product contribution and best sellers
+Sales by Product Category – Breakdown of revenue per Product Category.

-Customer Segmentation – insights by customer type and segment

-Discount Impact – relationship between discounts, sales volume, and profitability

-Monthly/Yearly Trends – sales and profit over time
+Top-Selling Products – Ranking based on Total Sales or Quantity.

 ## 🚀 How to Run the Project